Curran Theatre

 👻

-Since Tarr's death, generations of patrons and staff have reported seeing his apparition in the large mirror opposite the theater entrance.
-He appears as a handsome young man in 1930s clothes—"possibly dressed up for a wedding that will never happen."
-Theater manager Tess Collins, with 20 years at the Curran, confirmed the sightings, and a psychic assessment of the venue identified "more than 300 ghostly playgoers" haunting the space.
-Staff report Tarr still "works" the theater, tipping his cap to passersby and roaming the halls to check on actors.
-Strange sounds echo through empty corridors, and eerie footsteps are heard when no one is present.
+Since Tarr's death, generations of patrons and staff have reported seeing him in the large mirror opposite the theater entrance.
+He appears as a handsome young man in 1930s clothes--"possibly dressed up for a wedding that will never happen," as one witness put it.
+Theater manager Tess Collins, with 20 years at the Curran, confirmed the sightings, and a psychic assessment of the venue identified "more than 300 ghostly playgoers" still in attendance.
+Staff say Tarr still "works" the theater--tipping his cap to passersby, roaming the halls to check on actors.
+Strange sounds echo through empty corridors.
+Footsteps where no one is walking.

-A second ghost reportedly haunts the Curran: a little girl struck by a car across the street during the 1950s, documented on the TV series "America's Scariest Places."
-Little is known about her identity or why she lingers in the theater.
+A second ghost haunts the Curran: a little girl struck by a car across the street during the 1950s, documented on the TV series "America's Scariest Places."
+Little is known about her identity or why she stays in the theater.

-The Curran considers Tarr a friendly guardian angel who looks out for modern staff and patrons.
-According to theater lore, he only gets worked up when audience members forget to turn off their cell phones during performances.
+The Curran considers Tarr a friendly guardian angel.
+According to theater lore, there is only one thing that riles him up: audience members who forget to turn off their cell phones during performances.

 Researched from 9 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.